larsiusprime/landisabigdeal.com/public/_research.md

 Second, <b>the real problem isn’t always methods, but data</b>.
 Not everyone has access to good data – 12 states (including Texas) have “real estate non disclosure laws,” which hide property sales transactions data from public view.
 Part of our project is looking into ways to get around this.
 </p>
 <p>
 Third, <b>many assessments are out of date</b>.
 Anywhere that land values haven't been updated in a long time, they are  likely to be under-assessed.
-Here's a slide from the <a href="https://iaao.org">International Association of Assessment Officers</a> 2017 survey about local policies, as you can see many jurisdictions do not mandate frequent re-assesssments:
+Here's a slide from the <a href="https://iaao.org">International Association of Assessment Officers</a> 2017 survey about local policies, as you can see many jurisdictions do not mandate frequent re-assesssments: <br><br>
 <img src="content/images/ptapp_reassessment.png" style="max-width:100%; display:block; margin:auto;">

-As an example, here's a listing for a property in Manhattan where the assessed land value hasn't changed in ten years, even though the market value of the property increased by $3 million during that time:
+As an example, here's a listing for a property in Manhattan where the assessed land value hasn't changed in ten years, even though the market value of the property increased by $3 million during that time:<br><br>
 <img src="content/images/manhattan_wtf.png" style="max-width:100%; display:block; margin:auto;">
 </p>
 <p>